AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ### 8. Commit the changes {#committing-the-changes}

 Now, commit the changes to the theme repository of your AEM Forms Cloud Service.
-It makes the customized theme available in your Forms Cloud Service environment  for Adaptive Forms authors to use.
+It makes the customized theme available in your AEM Forms Cloud Service environment for Adaptive Forms authors to use.

 1. Move the files of theme repository that you are editing into the cloned theme repository with a command similar to `cp -r [source-theme-folder]/* [destination-cloud-repo]`